LioranWaters/lioranboard2docs/doc_posts/_youtube-general/introduction.md

 Unlike Twitch, YouTube API is very limited and cannot be freely used without going through a long approval process.
 It has taken several months for YouTube to approve the integration and provide me with additional quota to be able to release it for everyone.

-Please consider [donating](https://lioranboard.ca/donate) or supporting me on [Patreon](https://www.patreon.com/Christinna?fan_landing=true), so I can keep further developing and maintaining the integration.
-Thank you!